Kibahor/TheGameShip/README.md

 - **Java : 16**
 - **JavaFX : 16**

-> Options VM:
+> VM Options:
 > --module-path ${PATH_TO_JFX} --add-modules=javafx.controls,javafx.fxml

+## Known issues:

+- Only one entity can fire at once
+- HighScore are in deed LastScore

 ## Upgrades possibles:

-- Add sound system
+- Add a sound system
-- Pause option
+- Pause option (ECHAP)
-- Edit keyboard input
+- Edit keyboard controls
 - Controler compatibility
 - File for gameplay comfiguration
 - Other optimisations and tweaks